semrush/intergalactic/website/docs/get-started-guide/dis-starter-guide/dis-starter-guide.md

 @## Breakpoints and grids

-> **TL;DR or main thoughts**: we build our interface as desktop-first, since there is a lot of data visualization and explaining text.
+> **TL;DR or main thoughts**: we build our interface as desktop-first, since there is a lot of data visualization and explaining messages.

 The main breakpoints that we recommend to use in our interfaces are: